Knife in the Water: Development

 The screenplay for the film, written by Polanski, Jakub Goldberg, and Jerzy Skolimowski, was initially rejected by the Polish Ministry of Culture due to its "lack of social commitment."
 Unable to obtain funding in his native Poland, Polanski reworked the screenplay to be set in France, though the production was ultimately unable to receive funding there as well.
 After making a number of minor edits to the screenplay—mainly snippets of dialogue demonstrating "social commitment" to "appease the Ministry [of Culture]"—Polanski again pitched the project to the national film board, who approved it for production.

 Filming

 Knife in the Water was shot by Polanski in 1961 using only three actors.
-It marked Polanski's debut as a feature-length director.
 Two of the actors (Jolanta Umecka, who plays Krystyna and Zygmunt Malanowicz, who plays the young man) had virtually no previous professional acting experience.
-Krzysztof Komeda composed the film's music and the featured saxophonist was Bernt Rosengren.

 Being filmed on the water (in the Polish Masurian Lake District), and largely within the confines of a sailboat and life raft, the film was technically difficult.
 While the sailboat was large enough for the three actors, it was quite cramped for the film crew, who often had to hang over the side of the boat with safety harnesses in order to shoot.

+Music

+Krzysztof Komeda composed the film's music and the featured saxophonist was Bernt Rosengren.